Bet on every NFL Week 7 game at best betting sites, top betting apps

-How to bet on NFL Week 7: Where to bet, best betting sites, promos for Giants-Broncos, Commanders-Cowboys
+How to bet on NFL Week 7: Where to bet, best betting sites, promos for 49ers vs. Falcons on SNF

-Here's how to bet on the Week 7 NFL schedule, including 49ers vs. Falcons and Buccaneers vs. Lions
+Here's how to bet on the Week 7 NFL schedule, including 49ers vs. Falcons on Sunday Night Football

-The Week 7 NFL schedule continues with 12 games on Sunday, headlined by matchups like Raiders vs. Chiefs (-11.5), Vikings vs. Eagles (-2.5), Colts vs. Chargers (-2.5) and Commanders vs. Cowboys (-1.5).
-Sunday Night Football features 49ers (-1.5) vs. Falcons, while Monday Night Football is a doubleheader featuring Lions (-5.5) vs. Buccaneers and Seahawks (-3) vs. Texans.
-The 49ers will be without starting quarterback Brock Purdy (toe) again when San Francisco battles the Atlanta Falcons on Sunday at 8:20 p.m.
+The Sunday Night Football matchup in NFL Week 7 features the San Francisco 49ers hosting the Atlanta Falcons at 8:20 p.m.
 ET.
+According to the latest Week 7 NFL odds, San Francisco is favored by 1.5 points, while the over/under for total points scored is 46.5.
+The Week 7 NFL schedule wraps up with a Monday Night Football doubleheader featuring Lions (-6) vs. Buccaneers and Seahawks (-3) vs. Texans.

 Bettors looking for sportsbook promos, betting sites, and where to bet on the NFL for Week 7 can read more below, along with picks for some of the biggest games.